technofocus-pte/airdy/Lab 5/Lab 5.md

     ![](./media/image96.png)

+7. There are a total of 40 questions.
+Select an answer for each one of them based on your scenario.

-7. Once all the questions are answered, you will receive the **results** based on your requirements, categorized appropriately with recommendations for each.
+8. Once all the questions are answered, you will receive the **results** based on your requirements, categorized appropriately with recommendations for each.

     ![](./media/image97.png)